FancyPixel/fancypixel.github.io/source/_posts/2015-05-23-apis-with-rails-render-json-the-simple-way.markdown

 end
 ~~~

-Ok, we've "just killed two birds with one stone".
+Ok, we've just "killed two birds with one stone". (the birds are doing well, don't worry)
 As you'll have noticed it's possible to obtain a further improvement:

 ---IT